 Thank you for reading my blog and accepting this a means of accountability.
-I know at least one of you did not recommend this transition[“For my Partners”]; thank you for sticking with me through it.
+I know at least one of you did not recommend this transition; thank you for sticking with me through it.
 To you especially, I appreciate you so very much.
 Please continue to speak truth and hold me to high standards.

-Before I can turn to Part 3 though, I need to do To-Do item[eager to-do]: Decide Spring courses[Decide Spring ’17].
+Before I can turn to Part 3 though, I need to do To-Do items and Decide Spring courses.
 I’d like to save that for when I can do it with Hayley because of her exceptional aptitude for this type of task.
 Also, when part three ends, I want to write “How to make a schedule” and turn it into a 4-part series, but that fourth part is a long way off.

 So, I found myself at a standstill and unsure of where to move forward in blogging, I decided to write a review of the day for accountability’s sake and turn to Greek vocab before bed.
 (Which will also serve as part of To-Do Item: Get ahead in Greek.)
 Something that I didn’t do today that I want to be more diligent to do during my time off from school is work out.
 I want to exercise during this break and start that habit.
 Please keep me accountable there.